 Click here for information about The Invisible You, and Alan and His Perfectly Pointy Impossibly Perpendicular Pinky

-Campus and the conference hotels are 15-20 minutes from Minneapolis St. Paul Airport, and a 30 minute drive or Green line ride from the Amtrak station (Union Station) in downtown St. Paul.
+The campus and conference hotels are 15-20 minutes from Minneapolis St. Paul Airport, and a 30 minute drive or Green line ride from the Amtrak station (Union Station) in downtown St. Paul.

 The Twin Cities are home to wonderful outdoor recreation opportunities, dining, sports and arts attractions.